Thank you to all our Sustainability Fund donors!

 The last 24 hours of the event will be a Pelothon – Peloton riders from all around the world will ride together with riders in different time zones taking the lead to get us to the finish line.
 We need lots of riders to sign up to ride for an hour (or more!) during these last 24 hours.
 Sign up to ride!
 Keep in mind that the “prime” hours will fill up most easily.
 If you are someone who stays up late or wakes up early, please sign up for hours that may be less popular.
 Remember that you must register for the event if you are going to sign up to ride.
 And feel free to pass along to others that may be interested in riding, especially those in other time zones!

 There will be a virtual celebration at 7:00pm EST on October 4th to mark the end of this great event.
 More details to follow.

 - Read through the information below to learn about Harlam's various funds.
 These include unrestricted giving options, as well as direct opportunities for support.

-- To make a gift by check, please review this information and add the proper memo to your check.
+- To make a gift by check please review this pledge/gift card, insert the relevant information, and enclose and send the card with your check (made out to "URJ Camp Harlam").
 This will ensure that your gift is directed according to your wishes.

 - If you have any questions, please contact Harlam's Development Director, Judith Friedman (610-668-0423, Ext.
 1035)